Chandra-cc/Object-Classificarion-Resnet50/README.md

 This gives us the model summary containing 23,608,202 parameters with 23,555,082 as trainable parameters and rest as non trainable parameters.
 # The Model Image
 ![Model](dataset-cover.png)
+# Training Model
+"resnet_val_hist = model_resnet.fit(X_train, y_train, epochs = nepoch, batch_size=batch_size, callbacks = [lr_reduce, checkpoint, earlyStopping], validation_split = 0.1, verbose = 2)"
+The batch size is 32  and the epochs are 100 with early stopping of  patience 10.
+# Results
+The Training accuracy was 95.16.
+The testing acuuracy was 93.28